The Doctor: What's so extraordinary about Holbruk Sanatorium?

-Likely due to the belief in Healthy Country Air, specialized healthcare facilities in fiction seem drawn to snowy, picturesque mountains where their patients can recover in the kind of privacy that only high altitude can offer, Switzerland being a popular locale of choice.
+Due to the belief in Healthy Country Air, especially cold high-altitude air, specialized healthcare facilities in fiction are often built on snowy, picturesque mountains where their patients can recover in a beautiful natural environment, Switzerland being a popular locale of choice.

-Including such things as hospitals, clinics, health resorts or even asylums, places like these are often isolated from major population centers, and sometimes only accessible by cable cars, snowmobiles and other specialized vehicles.
-Because of this lack of regular access and the fragility of the patients, it's not uncommon for them and their carers to live up in the mountains for years on end, with all the Cabin Fever such a thing would entail.
+Including hospitals, clinics, health resorts or even asylums, places like these are isolated from major population centers, and sometimes only accessible by cable cars, snowmobiles and other specialized vehicles.
+Because of this lack of regular access and the fragility of the patients, it's not uncommon for them and the medical staff to live up in the mountains for years on end, with all the Cabin Fever such a thing would entail.

-As such, it's no surprise that alpine sanatoriums are a popular venue for horror stories, thrillers and murder mysteries, the sense of distance and confinement inherent in the scenery guaranteeing an easy source of atmosphere and tension.
+Given that the sanatorium movement lasted from the 1800s to the early 1900s, towering gothic-style architecture was preferred.
+After the sanatorium movement ended, when scientists proved that bed rest and meditation in a city hospital were just as effective, many of the huge facilities in these remote regions were abandoned, though a few examples linger on in both the real world and in modern fiction.
+Given the creepy old buildings and the rumors about their use as asylums, it's no surprise that alpine sanatoriums became a popular venue for horror stories, thrillers, and murder mysteries, the sense of distance and confinement inherent in the scenery guaranteeing tension.
 Much like the classic Abandoned Hospital, it can also be played for a different brand of horror if this mountaintop facility's been shut down and you're the first visitor to trespass in years.
 For good measure, Snow Means Death may be involved at some point.

 - In The Wind Rises, Jiro Horikoshi's love interest Naoko contracts tuberculosis halfway through the movie and spends time in a mountain sanatorium, in one scene lying outside cocooned in thick blankets for the air.
 It doesn't help, and she dies shortly after leaving to marry Jiro.